GaiaNet-AI/docs/docs/tutorial/coinbase.md

 You can use a Gaia node to power the [Coinbase AgentKit](https://github.com/coinbase/agentkit).
 The Gaia node must run an LLM that is optimized for [tool calling](tool-call.md).
-Or, you could simply use our public node.
+Or, you could simply use our public Gaia domain as follows.

 | Attribute | Value |
 |-----|--------|
 | API endpoint URL | https://llama70b.gaia.domains/v1 |
 | Model Name | llama70b |
 | API KEY | gaia |

+> You can [start your own Gaia node](https://github.com/GaiaNet-AI/node-configs/tree/main/llama-3.3-70b-instruct), and point the endpoint URL to `http://localhost:8080/v1`

 ## Quickstart